miniflux/website/content/docs/cli.md

 Flushing all sessions (disconnect users)
 ```

-<h2 id="healthcheck">Healthcheck <a class="anchor" href="#healthcheck" title="Permalink">¶</a></h2>
+<h2 id="healthcheck">Health Check <a class="anchor" href="#healthcheck" title="Permalink">¶</a></h2>

-Perform a health check on the given endpoint.
-The value "auto" try to guess the health check endpoint.
+Perform a health check on the specified endpoint.
+The value "auto" attempts to guess the health check endpoint.

 ```bash
 miniflux -healthcheck https://miniflux.domain.tld/healthcheck
 ```

-Return 0 as exit code if successful otherwise returns 1.
+Returns 0 as the exit code if successful; otherwise, returns 1.

 <h2 id="info">Show Build Information <a class="anchor" href="#info" title="Permalink">¶</a></h2>